barc/backbone.giraffe/src/docs/index.md

 teardown is as simple as it gets.

 - __Giraffe.Router__ leverages an app's events to trigger routing events that any object can listen for.
+It also has reverse routes to allow the construction of URLs using app events and arguments.

 - __Giraffe.Model__ and __Giraffe.Collection__ are thin wrappers that add
 __Giraffe__'s lifecycle management and app events.